March 1, 1997 — Portland, ME

 →

-Green border = rack unit · Amber border = floor pedal · Highlighted border = new in fall 1997 · Dashed = effects loop
+Green border = rack unit · Amber border = floor pedal · Highlighted border = new in Fall 1997 · Dashed = effects loop

 CAE SE 3+ and Groove Tubes Dual 75 remain in rack but carry no signal — backup and visual only from 11/13/97.
 Exact floor pedal order not fully confirmed.

 1997 was the most eventful single year in Trey's rig history since 1994.
-Three distinct configurations across twelve months reflected a restless pursuit of a new sound — and the fall tour's modified Fender Deluxe Reverb represented the most dramatic tonal departure since the Mesa Boogie was retired in 1995.
+Three distinct configurations across twelve months reflected a restless pursuit of a new sound — and the Fall Tour's modified Fender Deluxe Reverb represented the most dramatic tonal departure since the Mesa Boogie was retired in 1995.

 The June overhaul told one story: simplification.
 The rack was slimmed to four active loops, the Tube Screamers and Ross came back to the floor, and the Motion Sound Pro 3 gave way to the more refined Goff Professional Leslie 925.
 The whole setup felt leaner and more direct.